-Every person with assigned dosimetry must wear the dosimetry when working with sources of ionizing radiation.
+Every person with assigned dosimeters must wear the badges and/or ring dosimeters when working with sources of ionizing radiation.

 The dosimeter reading is the legal record of an individual's occupational radiation exposure.
-Therefore, dosimetry shall be worn only by the individual to whom it is assigned, shall not be tampered with or experimentally irradiated, and shall not be used to measure radiation exposure received as a medical patient.
+Therefore, dosimeters shall be worn only by the individual to whom it is assigned, shall not be tampered with or experimentally irradiated, and shall not be used to measure radiation exposure received as a medical patient.